Industry careers

 Trainer: Trains and conditions racehorses

-Rehoming: Trainers who work with horses who have retired from the track and re-train them for second careers
+Trainer (Aftercare): A trainer who works with horses who have retired from the track and re-trains them for second careers

-Yearling Manager: Oversees the care of year-old horses and their preparation for public auctions
+Yearling Manager: Oversees the care of year-old horses while on a farm and/or throughout their preparation for sales

 Auctioneer: Auctions off horses at public sales

-Consignor: Someone who prepares and showcases horses for public Thoroughbred auctions
+Consignor: An agency that prepares and showcases horses for public Thoroughbred auctions on behalf of a specific farm or owner

 Pinhooker: Buys young horses and improves their physical condition for re-sale

-Sales Company: Many Thoroughbreds sell at public auctions.
-People who work for the companies that host these auctions might recruit horses, develop relationships with clients, help with sales entries, or research pedigrees
+Sales Company: Many Thoroughbreds sell at public auctions, called sales.
+People who work for sales companies might recruit horses, develop relationships with clients, help with sales entries, or conduct horse inspections

 Bloodstock Agent: Works on behalf of an owner or group of owners to purchase horses